Table of Contents

 You cannot really “study” for a final at the last minute.
 If you really could make a big difference by cramming in just the days before a final, we wouldn't need semester long courses.
 You can only “review” before the final what you studied and learned over the whole semester.
 (Studying something for the first time is not re-view.)

 A great way to review for a final is to work out old “practice” exams.
-The most effective way to do this is to finish reviewing first and then test yourself with the practice exams to see how prepared you really are.
+The most effective way to do this is to complete the review first and then test yourself with the practice exams to see how prepared you really are.
 (If you are not prepared, keep studying.)
 It is useless to study an old exam itself; it is even worse to study an old exam's solutions.
 Keep in mind, it is not good enough to understand the solutions; you need to be able to come up with the solutions without prompting.
-It is not good enough to know how to do those exact problems; you need to be able to solve problems of the same nature in general.
+It is not good enough to know how to solve those exact problems; you need to be able to solve problems of the same nature, in general.

 Lastly, I often see students studying lecture slides.
 Lecture slides contain very little information on their own; they are more like mental tabs to remind you of what was said in the book or in the lectures.
 If you have not read the book or did not attend the lectures, there is very little you can extract on your own from the lecture slides themselves.
 If you are not doing the reading assignments or you are not attending lectures, then you are really missing out on learning.